Posted by Olde Jamaica

 3. Prevent over-processing.
 For touch-ups, apply relaxer to new growth only.
 To prevent breakage, go no longer than three months between touch-ups.

 4. Treat your hair and scalp.
 Gentle scalp massages and hot oil treatments can be effective to combat dryness and to stimulate hair follicles for regrowth.
-Try our Jamaican Black Castor Oil Hair Treatment with tea oil or Jamaican Black Castor Oil - No Additives
+Try any of our natural hair loss treatments, including our Jamaican Black Castor Oil Hair Treatment with tea oil or Jamaican Black Castor Oil - No Additives.

 5. Trim ends regularly.
 You should get a trim every six to eight weeks to prevent split ends.